loner02/Pssst/README.md

 PSSST aims to provide personal speech services to any modern web client.

-Currently, TTS (text-to-speech) is supported, even for devices without speech or voice installed.
+Currently, TTS (text-to-speech) or Speech Synthesis is supported, even for devices without speech services or voices installed.

+STT (speech-to-text) or Speech Recognition to follow.

 ## Why do this?

-Web Speech API (according to documentation) is supported on Chrome only.
-(It's a Google thing.)
+Web Speech API (according to documentation) is experimental with limited browser support.

 Google Speech services isn't free.
 Neither is Microsoft Azure Cognitive services.